Philippa Jones

-Philippa Jones (born 1982, Buckinghamshire, United Kingdom) is a British artist and curator based in St. John's, Newfoundland and Labrador.
+Philippa Marie Jones (born 1982) is a British artist and curator based in St. John's, Newfoundland and Labrador.
 Her practice includes printmaking, painting, animation, and interactive installations, to explore constructed realities and active myth making.
 She is notable as the first artist from Newfoundland and Labrador to be included in the National Gallery of Canada contemporary biennial.

+Early life

+Jones was born in Aylesbury, Buckinghamshire.
+She completed a Bachelors of Fine Art and a Masters of Art in Interactive Art & Design at University College Falmouth (now Falmouth University).

 Career

-Prior to moving to Canada in 2009, Philippa Jones completed a Bachelors of Fine Art and a Masters of Art in Interactive Art & Design at University College Falmouth.
 In 2012, Jones was included in the exhibition "New Romantics" at The Rooms, alongside Photographer Anthony Redpath and artist Kelly Richardson, curated by Bruce Johnson.

 When describing Jones' work in 'New Romantics,' author Katie Bethune Leamen wrote: "Jones creates feelings of physical displacement and wizard-like communion with animals."
 Her work was then featured in a solo exhibition entitled "MIRIAD," the result of a three-month residency at The Rooms as part of the Elbow Room Residency Program.
 The exhibition was curated by Mireille Eagan.